Policies

 General

-- The Paul Mellon Centre is committed to creating, keeping and managing its records in a manner that accurately documents its principal activities.
+- The Paul Mellon Centre is committed to creating, keeping and managing its records in a manner that accurately documents its principal activities;

-- It fully supports a centralized and Centre-wide Records Management programme that is based on national and international standards in the field (e.g. BSI ISO 15489:2001).
+- It is committed to a culture of openness and access to information wherever possible and in compliance with the provisions of the GDPR.
+It fully supports a centralized and Centre-wide Records Management programme that is based on national and international standards in the field (e.g. BSI ISO 15489-1: 2016);

-- It fully supports an Institutional Archive to which records will be continually added, in line with approved retention schedules, and made accessible to interested researchers.
+- It fully supports an Institutional Archive to which records will be continually added, in line with approved retention schedules, and made accessible to interested researchers;

 Ownership of Records

-- All records created and received by the Paul Mellon Centre in the course of its business are owned by the Paul Mellon Centre, and not by the individuals, or teams that create the records.
+- All records created and received by the Paul Mellon Centre in the course of its business are owned by the Paul Mellon Centre, and not by the individuals, or teams that create the records;

 Purpose of Records Management